elack33/PythonAdventureGame/README.md

 # PythonAdventureGame
-Making a separate repo for the first big python project
+Making a separate repo for the first big python project!
+Its a text based game!
+Super old school, like Zork.
+Group project so got to workw ith and incoroporate other classmates code into the final product.